s5k6/shelltalk/README.md

     input, just like the shell does.

   * Standard output (*stdout*) to write data.
-This is where a program prints its output, like ls does.
+This is where a program prints its output, like ls(1) does.

   * Standard error (*stderr*) to write error messages.
 Also shows up in your terminal, interleaved with *stdout*.